msyd6/smalladi-assignmnet-7/README.md

 ## 1. New Additions to the Webpage

-This assignment extends the previous work by adding functionalities for **hypothesis testing** and **confidence intervals**.
+This assignment extends the previous assignment work by adding functionalities for **hypothesis testing** and **confidence intervals**.
 Here’s a breakdown of the new features:

 ### Data Generation Inputs
 In addition to previous inputs, users can now specify: